cloudmesh/client/docs/source/system-cygwin.rst

 Install Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: python may come with cygwin and this may therefor be
+	     uneccesarry.
+This needs to be investigated, and possibley
+	     this sectin needs to be removed.

 Python can be found at http://www.python.org.
 We recommend to download
 and install the newest version of python.
 At this time we recommend